bcweaver/hello-world/README.md

 Hello World repository

 Barry here.
 I like Python, C and C++.
-I have a BS Computer Science degree from Clarion University.
+I have a BS Computer Science degree from Clarion University of PA.